What is the Asian 'maths mastery' approach?

-So far, 840 schools have been chosen to try out the new teaching programme, starting in September 2016, and over the next four years, it’ll be rolled out to a total of 8,000 schools – half of all primary schools in England.
+Since 2016, the new teaching programme has been rolled out to a total of 8,000 schools – half of all primary schools in England.

 It follows a pioneering exchange programme, where English teachers spent time in Shanghai schools learning their methods of teaching maths.
 ‘Teachers involved in the Shanghai exchange have returned to England beaming at how engaging the approach is for children,’ says a Department for Education (DfE) spokesperson.

 What is ‘maths mastery?’

 The Asian mastery approach to maths focuses on whole-class teaching, developing a deep understanding of maths.
 It’s a common misconception that South Asian children are simply taught by rote; while there’s an element of drilling, the method is also highly interactive.
 ‘All pupils are encouraged by the belief that by working hard at maths, they can succeed,’ says the DfE’s spokesperson.

 A typical maths mastery lesson is led by the teacher, with all of the pupils in the class working together on the same tasks at the same time.
 Children use objects and pictures to physically represent mathematical concepts (the concrete > pictorial > abstract approach), alongside numbers and symbols – for example, using Lego bricks to add and subtract numbers.
 This helps them visualise abstract ideas, and as they become more proficient, they will gradually stop relying on physical props.